 - Were more engaged in health improvement.
 CDHP customers were twice as likely to complete a health risk assessment, and those with a chronic illness were up to 25 percent more likely to participate in a disease-management program than those enrolled in a traditional plan.

 - Were more likely to compare cost and quality.
 CDHP customers were 59 percent more likely to use the directory to find cost and procedure information to help them review potential medical costs.

 - Were more savvy about health care.
 CDHP customers were more likely to choose generic medications compared with those in a traditional plan.
 In addition, CDHP enrollees used the emergency room at a 6 percent lower rate than did individuals enrolled in HMO and PPO plans.

 - Received higher levels of care.
 CDHP customers had consistent or higher compliance with more than 300 evidenced-based medical best practices than did their counterparts in traditional plans.
 Those in a CDHP also sought preventive care, such as annual office visits and mammograms, more frequently than did traditional plan enrollees.

-"CDHP customers are more engaged with their health and health spending, they spend less to receive the same levels of recommended care and are more satisfied with their health care experience,” David M. Cordani, Cigna president and chief executive, said in a media release.
+"CDHP customers are more engaged with their health and health spending, they spend less to receive the same levels of recommended care and are more satisfied with their health care experience,” said David M. Cordani, Cigna president and chief executive.

 Stephen Miller, CEBS, is an online editor/manager for SHRM.